Before the Ride

 - Try it out before the ride.
 How long does it last?

 - Carry small travel size or extra small plastic jar from Container Store

 - Make sure it doesn’t get in your eyes or doesn’t sting if it does!

-- Don’t forget to put sunscreen on your forehead (ears, neck, top of your head?, too)!
+- Don’t forget to put sunscreen on your forehead, ears, neck, bald spot, too!

 During the Ride

 Hydration (two cages and bottles)